-The Buckler Archives were originally compiled by Malcolm Buckler and Peter Silverthorne and Simon Ambrose, NZ by Kelvin Brown.
-There have been many changes over the years, David Montgomery has agreed to help with updates
+The Buckler Archives were originally compiled by Malcolm Buckler, Peter Silverthorne and Simon Ambrose, NZ by Kelvin Brown.
+Tom Churchill USA and Canada, not forgetting the input of many others.

 Many thanks to Stan Hibberd for recent updates.
 Also thanks to Brian Malin and Pat Naismith for help with the Irish Bucklers.
 OZ 9864 was filed as OS 9864.
 Credits are vast…so many thanks to all.

 PLEASE REMEMBER THESE ARCHIVES ARE NOT UPDATED REGULARLY…IF YOU CAN ADD TO THEM OR NOTICE AN ERROR PLEASE CONTACT US HERE

 You can use the FIND ON THIS PAGE Command ( go up to the ‘edit’ menu and then goto ‘find on this page’) You can click on some of the underlined to go to the page that interests you.
 The archives are split into UK , Worldwide and Karts

 These pages will show you Bucklers sorted by registration and reference types, or previous owners or any other identifying features.